 With Exemplars, students move beyond simply “getting the answer.”
 These learners create rich mathematical solutions that explain how they did it.
 Thanks to our rubric criteria, students learn to communicate their thinking and reasoning, create representations to show conceptual understanding, use formal math language, and make meaningful math connections.

-Exemplars is delivered online for teachers so they may easily search for and print rich performance tasks, rubrics, and lesson planning resources by standard.
+Exemplars is delivered online for teachers so they may easily search for and print rich performance tasks for students, rubrics, and lesson planning resources by standard.
 Material may be used for instruction, exploration, and assessment.

 Delivered online for educators, this K–5 supplemental resource offers educators problem-solving performance tasks to engage students and develop their abilities to reason and communicate mathematically as well as to formulate mathematical connections.